wiredtiger/testy/README.md

   fab -H user@host workload --upload=<my-workload.zip>
   ```

 - The `workload --upload-config` requires one argument, a test format config file.
 The function uploads a config file from your local machine to the remote testy server.
-This will place the config file directly into the test format workload directory ready to run test format.
+This places the config file directly into the test format workload directory ready to run test format.
   ```
   fab -H user@host workload --upload-config=<CONFIG.sample>
   ```